sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 active, it shows up as a USB storage device, and the firmware file can be copied into it to write it to device flash.

-The flight software can be compiled either on the Pi itself, or copied over.
+The flight software can be compiled either on the Pi itself or copied over.

 The Pi is added to a [tailscale](https://tailscale.com/) network, so it can be securely accessed anywhere there's internet.